Discover the nature park

 Geology

-At the same time as the Allgäu strata, the Bunten Jurassic limestones or Bunten Schwellenkalke were formed.
-190 million years ago, the colored Jurassic limestones were formed on the higher-lying threshold...
+The Bunten Jurakalke or Bunten Schwellenkalke were formed at the same time as the Allgäu strata.
+190 million years ago, the coloured Jurassic limestones were formed on the higher-lying threshold...

 learn more